SamuelSoNChino/PBR/README.md

 # Puzzle Battle Royale (PBR)

-Puzzle Battle Royale (PBR) is an innovative multiplayer puzzle game designed for Android and made in Unity.
-Players compete in real-time matches (2-10 players) to solve a challenging puzzle with a unique twist: abilities.
+Puzzle Battle Royale (PBR) is a multiplayer puzzle game designed for Android and made in Unity.
+Players compete in real-time matches (2-10 players) to solve a puzzle with a unique twist: abilities.
 These abilities let players sabotage others, peek at their progress, or gain advantages to secure victory.

 The game is built with two main components: